awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kinesisanalytics-application-inputprocessingconfiguration.md

 # Amazon Kinesis Data Analytics Application InputProcessingConfiguration<a name="aws-properties-kinesisanalytics-application-inputprocessingconfiguration"></a>

-The `InputProcessingConfiguration` property type specifies a processing configuration for a [Kinesis Data Analytics Application Input](aws-properties-kinesisanalytics-application-input.md) for an Amazon Kinesis Data Analytics application\.
+The `InputProcessingConfiguration` property type specifies a processing configuration for a [Input](aws-properties-kinesisanalytics-application-input.md) for an Amazon Kinesis Data Analytics application\.

- `InputProcessingConfiguration` is a property of the [Kinesis Data Analytics Application Input](aws-properties-kinesisanalytics-application-input.md) property type\.
+ `InputProcessingConfiguration` is a property of the [Input](aws-properties-kinesisanalytics-application-input.md) property type\.

 ## Syntax<a name="aws-properties-kinesisanalytics-application-inputprocessingconfiguration-syntax"></a>